Nazi racial theories: British and Irish

-French people
+French

-Hitler viewed the French people as close to the Germans racially, but not quite their peers.
+Hitler viewed the French as close to the Germans racially, but not quite their peers.
 He said of their racial character: "France remains hostile to us.
-She contains, in addition to her Nordic blood, a blood that will always be foreign to us.”
+She contains, in addition to her Nordic blood, a blood that will always be foreign to us."
 Günther echoed this sentiment, saying that the French were predominantly Alpine and Mediterranean rather than Nordic, but that a heavy Nordic strain was still present.
 He characterized the French as possessing the following racial proportions: Nordic, 25%; Alpine or Dinaric, 50%; Mediterranean, 25%.
 These types were said to be most prevalent in north, central, and southern France respectively.

 Hitler planned to remove a large portion of the French population to make way for German settlement.
-The Zone interdite of eastern France was set aside and planned to be made part of the German Reich after the rest of France was fully subdued.
+The zone interdite of eastern France was set aside and planned to be made part of the German Reich after the rest of France was fully subdued.
 The French residents of the zone, some 7 million people accounting for nearly 20% of the French population at the time, were to be deported, and the land then occupied by at least a million German settlers.
 The plan was either postponed or abandoned after Operation Barbarossa in favor of expediting the settlement of the east instead and was never put into place owing to the German defeat in the Second World War.

 Mediterranean Aryans

 Nazi propaganda described the Mediterranean race as brown-haired, brown-eyed, light skinned but slightly darker than their Northern European counterparts, and short (average 1.62 m), with dolichocephalic or mesocephalic skulls, and lean builds.
-People who fit this category were described as "lively, even loquacious" and "excitable, even passionate", but they were also described as being "prone to act more on feeling than on reason", and as a result, "this race has produced only a few outstanding men.”
+People who fit this category were described as "lively, even loquacious" and "excitable, even passionate", but they were also described as being "prone to act more on feeling than on reason", and as a result, "this race has produced only a few outstanding men".

-The question of the South Tyrol was largely and pragmatically dealt with by Hitler and Mussolini: this region of Austria's Tyrol, which was annexed by Italy after 1919, would not become a constituent district of Ostmark (present-day Austria).
-Ethnic Germans who lived in the South Tyrol were given the option of either migrating back to the German Reich or remaining in the South Tyrol where they would undergo forced Italianization.
+For the Nazis, in the beginning there were two types of Aryans: one was predominantly red or blonde haired and blue-eyed (Germanic Aryans); while the other was predominantly dark eyed and dark haired (Mediterranean Aryans).
+Blond, red hair, and dark hair were common among both kinds of Aryans but one predominated over the other.
+The dark-haired (Mediterranean) Aryans migrated to Southern Europe and in that environment supposedly released their superior talent in the arts, philosophy, and government.
+This was attributed primarily to the favorable conditions of the Mediterranean.
+The Nazis believed this explained why the Greeks and Romans created what they considered the greatest civilizations known to man.
+They also believed that the ancient Greeks and Romans were the racial ancestors of the Germans, and the first torchbearers of "Nordic–Greek" art and culture.
+Later the Mediterranean Aryans in Spain, France, and Italy were said to have committed the great sin of mixing with other populations (mainly Semitic, Celtic, and North African) who were brought by the Greeks and Romans into their empires and during the Moorish invasions.